How to build a website like Thumbtack

 Today, HomeAdvisor and Angi operate under the umbrella of ANGI Homeservices Inc. since the merger of the two platforms in 2017.

-1. Fiverr
+Fiverr

-1. Upwork
+Upwork

-Upwork is a major competitor to Thumbtack in the freelance services market.
+Upwork is another major competitor to Thumbtack in the freelance services market.
 However, Upwork primarily focuses on connecting businesses with freelancers for digital projects, while Thumbtack caters more to local service needs.
 Thumbtack also offers a wider range of services beyond just freelancing, making it a more versatile platform compared to Upwork.

 Steps to build a business like Thumbtack